Project Zawadi is committed to a student-centered model supported by our three program areas

 Other Partner Schools

 Project Zawadi has long worked to partner closely with communities and schools in the Nyamuswa area to promote education and to support sponsored students.
-These Core Schools and Sister Schools provide additional opportunities for students, teachers, and communities.
+These Core and Sister Schools provide additional opportunities for students, teachers, and communities.